symblai/symbl-js-sdk/README.md

     }
 })();
 ```
-If you'd like to see a more involved examples, please take a look at the extended Streaming examples [here][Telephony-Examples].
+If you'd like to see a more in-depth examples for the Telephony API, please take a look at the extended Telephony examples [here][Telephony-Examples].

 <!-- ## Adding Events
 An event can be defined as a single occurrence of a process.